-When work areas are within occupied structures, the continuous monitoring locations for VOCs and particulates must reflect the nearest potentially exposed individuals and the location of ventilation system intakes for nearby structures.
+Since the work area is within an occupied structure, the continuous monitoring locations for VOCs and particulates must reflect the nearest potentially exposed individuals and the location of ventilation system intakes for nearby structures.
 The use of engineering controls such as vapor/dust barriers, temporary negative-pressure enclosures, or special ventilation devices should be considered to prevent exposures related to the work activities and to control dust and odors.
-Consideration should be given to implementing the planned activities when potentially exposed populations are at a minimum, such as during weekends or evening hours in non-residential settings.
+Consideration should be given to implementing the planned activities when potentially exposed populations are at a minimum, such as during weekends or evening hours in this non-residential setting.

-- If total VOC concentrations opposite the walls of occupied structures or next to intake vents exceed 1 ppm, monitoring should occur within the occupied structure(s).
-Depending upon the nature of contamination, chemical-specific colorimetric tubes of sufficient sensitivity may be necessary for comparing the exposure point concentrations with appropriate pre-determined response levels (response actions should also be predetermined).
+- If total VOC concentrations opposite the walls of occupied structures or next to intake vents exceed one (1) ppm, monitoring should occur within the occupied structure.
+Depending upon the nature of contamination, chemical-specific colorimetric tubes of sufficient sensitivity may be necessary for comparing the exposure point concentrations with the appropriate pre-determined response levels (response actions also predetermined).
 Background readings in the occupied spaces must be taken prior to commencement of the planned work.
-Any unusual background readings should be discussed with NYSDOH prior to commencement of the work. - If total particulate concentrations opposite the walls of occupied structures or next to intake vents exceed 150 mcg/m3, work activities should be suspended until controls are implemented and are successful in reducing the total particulate concentration to 150 mcg/m3 or less at the monitoring point.
+Any unusual background readings should be discussed with NYSDOH prior to commencement of the work; and - If total particulate concentrations opposite the walls of the occupied structure or next to intake vents exceed 150 μg/m3, work activities should be suspended until controls are implemented and are successful in reducing the total particulate concentration to 150 μg/m3 or less at the monitoring point.